amanmishra057/VOICE_SHOPPING/README.md

     -   `process-voice-commands.ts`: Interprets voice input to add items to the list.
     -   `suggest-common-items.ts`: Generates product suggestions.
     -   `find-product-info.ts`: Fetches prices and links from retailers.
+## Permissions
+- Browser need to have voice permission or it will show error.